awesto/django-shop/docs/upgrading.rst

 The model ``CartItem`` has a new CharField ``product_code``.
 This replaces the ``product_code``, which optionally is kept inside its ``extra`` dict.
 This requires to simplify some templates implementing ``{{ somevar.extra.product_code }}`` into ``{{ somevar.product_code }}``; it applies to the cart, the add-to-cart and the order templates.
-Also check for ``ProductSerializer``s implemented for products with variations.
+Also check for ``ProductSerializer``-s implemented for products with variations.

 Look for methods implementing ``get_product_variant`` since its signature changed.